Between Brush Strokes

 Spicy Roasted Pumpkin Seeds

 My partner loves roasted pumpkin seeds.
 Like, you have no idea.
 Last year, I forgot to get pumpkins, which meant no roasted seeds, and I never heard the end of it.
-This year, The Great Pumpkin Seed Eater started talking about getting gourds at the end of August.
-August!
-I kept hearing “don’t forget about the … [Read more]
+This year, [Read more]

 Posted in: Food & Drink, Home Tagged: Food & Drink, Foodie, Pumpkin seeds, Pumpkins, Recipe